 The use of a collisional N-body code to follow this process needs to be justified since hypervelocity disruptive impacts are complex and are usually treated with a hydrodynamics code using equations of state for ice and rock that span behavior from the solid state through melting to vaporization \citep[e.g.,][]{benz99,kraus11}.
 Collisional particle simulations do not treat the detailed hydrodynamics and shock-heating induced phase transitions at the impact point but we argue here that their application is a reasonable approximation since the bulk of the energy goes into simply unbinding and shattering the moon.
 One expects the shockwave from the impact to lead to the melting and vaporization of some of the target mass for impact velocities $> 10\;{\rm km/s}$ \citep{kraus11}.
-For ice on ice hypervelocity collisions, the expected mass of melt plus vapor is $\sim 100$ times the mass of the impactor \citep{kraus11}.
-The relatively small mass of the impactor in these simulations implies that around 5\% of the mass of the moon is melted or vaporized so while collisional N-body simulations miss these details of the complex behavior at the point of impact, most of the impact energy goes into disrupting the moon.
+For ice-on-ice hypervelocity collisions, the expected mass of melt plus vapor is $\sim 100$ times the mass of the impactor (see Fig. 6 in \citet{kraus11}).
+The relatively small mass of the impactor in these simulations implies that around 5\% of the mass of the moon is melted or vaporized.
+While collisional N-body simulations miss the details of the complex behavior at the point of impact, most of the impact energy goes into disrupting the moon rather than melting and vaporizing it.
 As the pressure wave from impact propagates away from the impact point, the overpressure exceeds the local hydrostatic pressure and causes the moon to unbind.
 A solid icy moon with a rocky core therefore shatters into fragments and depending on the impact energy, the moon can completely or partially unbind.
 For lower impact energies, a fraction of the mass can remain bound after the impact.
-The process of shattering is also not well-defined and depends on the structural properties of the moon \citep{ballouz15} but in this rubble-pile approximation the moon simply shatters into millions of equal mass fragments represented by the particles.
+The process of shattering is also not well-defined and depends on the structural properties of the moon \citep{ballouz15} but in this rubble-pile approximation the moon simply breaks up into millions of equal mass fragments represented by the particles.